South Carolina Has A Zero Tolerance Policy

-- License suspended for six months if chemical test is refused during a first offense; a one-year suspension if it’s the second offense within five years.
+- License suspended for six months if breath test (Datamaster test) is refused during a first offense; one-year suspension for second offense within five years.

-If you are under 21 and your blood alcohol concentration (BAC) is .08 or higher, you may be arrested for drunk driving and prosecuted under South Carolina’s Drunk Driving Laws.
+If you are under 21 and your blood alcohol concentration (BAC) is .08 or higher, you may be arrested for driving under the influence and prosecuted using the law under the SC state statute.

 A conviction for underage drinking can have lasting consequences.